 Middle Savagery is an accumulation of over thirteen years of thinking about archaeology, art, and digital media.
 The blog has documented my research and adventures through my undergraduate, graduate, and now post-doctoral years.
-Middle Savagery is an officially recommended WordPress Culture blog, has been cited as the #1 archaeology blog by Archaeology Magazine and has been called “the center of the archaeological blogging universe” by Shawn Graham.
+Middle Savagery is an officially recommended WordPress Culture blog, has been “Freshly Pressed” twice, cited as the #1 archaeology blog by Archaeology Magazine and called “the center of the archaeological blogging universe” by Shawn Graham.
 Middle Savagery recently featured in the Introduction to Critical Blogging in Archaeology, an Open Access, open peer reviewed issue of Internet Archaeology.

 The name of this blog is from Ancient Society written in 1877 by Lewis H. Morgan.
 In a very racist, colonialist way, he categorized all societies within an arcane hierarchy, ranging from Savagery to Civilization.
 In a fit of reflexive angst brought on by sharing the last name Morgan, in 2004 I named this blog after one of these categories, “Middle Savagery,” to highlight the ludicrous nature of ranking ancient and modern societies along such lines.
 It is not meant to perpetuate or codify these categories in any way, but for us to highlight the suspect history of anthropological and archaeological thought.
 For more reflections about this name, see this post.

 Author: Colleen Morgan